Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 When to Upgrade or Replace Your Electrical Panel

-Electrical panel issues often develop quietly over time — but when a panel becomes undersized, outdated, or unsafe, the risks increase quickly.
-An aging or overloaded panel can struggle to support modern electrical demands and may create serious safety concerns.
+Electrical panel problems often develop gradually — but when a panel becomes undersized, outdated, or unsafe, the risks increase quickly.
+In many Maine homes, an electrical panel upgrade is necessary to safely support modern appliances, EV chargers, ductless heat pumps, and increased electrical demand.

-• An electrical panel upgrade may be necessary if you’re experiencing:
+An electrical panel upgrade may be needed if you’re experiencing:

-• Flickering or dimming lights under normal use
+✅ Flickering or dimming lights during normal use

-• Burning smells, heat, or corrosion at the panel
+✅ Burning smells, visible heat damage, or corrosion at the panel

-If any of these sound familiar, it’s a strong sign your electrical system has outgrown its panel.
+If any of these sound familiar, it’s a strong indication that your home may require a professional electrical panel upgrade to remain safe and code-compliant.

 What You Can Expect During an Electrical Panel Upgrade

-When you choose BANN Home Electrical & Heat Pump Services for a panel upgrade, we handle the entire process from start to finish with safety, clarity, and code compliance as our top priorities.
+When you choose BANN Home Electrical & Heat Pump Services for your electrical panel upgrade, we manage the entire process from evaluation to final inspection with safety, transparency, and strict Maine code compliance as our top priorities.

-Our licensed electricians ensure your new panel is properly sized, professionally installed, and built to support your home’s electrical needs today and in the future.
+Our licensed electricians ensure your new electrical panel is properly sized, professionally installed, and built to support your home’s current and future electrical demand.

-• Perform load calculations to determine proper panel capacity
+✅ Perform professional load calculations to determine proper panel capacity (100 amp, 200 amp, or higher if required)

-• Upgrade grounding and bonding to current Maine code
+✅ Upgrade grounding and bonding to current Maine electrical code

 READY TO SCHEDULE SERVICE?